microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 `window`|The setting is applied to the entire VS Code instance.
 `resource`|The setting is applied depending on an active resource.

 By default, all settings have the `window` scope, however, we encourage you to support settings on the `resource` scope.
-Settings that apply on the window level are not supported once they are defined within a workspace folder and as soon as the user entered a multi-root workspace.
-Settings that apply on a resource level however are supported and as such, each workspace folder can have different values for these settings.
+Settings that apply on the window level are not supported once they are defined within a workspace folder, and as soon as the user entered a multi-root workspace.
+Settings that apply on a resource level however are supported, and as such, each workspace folder can have different values for these settings.

 **Note:** When a setting is defined as a `resource` scoped setting, then you have to use the new configuration API that fetches the setting that applies to a resource (see the Settings API section below).